irfan-tz/Print-Server-Needham-Schroeder-/readme.md

 ./client ALICE password sample.txt
 ```

-Default users and sample password are initialized in the KDC source for demo convenience.
+Default users and sample password are initialized in the KDC source for now.
 See `kdc.c` for details.

 ---